Things to do in Nisyros: a practical guide to the volcanic island

 There are two direct ferries per week between Piraeus and Nisyros.
 Travel times vary depending on the ferry’s itinerary, but usually, it takes between 12 and 14 hours to reach Mandraki, Nisyros’ port and main settlement.
 However, since the ferries call at various ports before reaching the island, even short delays in previous stops can extend the journey.

 You can always book a cabin if you don’t want to be on the deck or remain seated for such a long journey.
-Booking a cabin will give you a bed to sleep or stretch on and an ensuite bathroom.
+Booking a cabin will give you a bed to sleep on or stretch out on and an ensuite bathroom.
 It’s a far more convenient traveling option, and the cabins are usually spacious enough (read my Blue Star Ferries cabin review here).
 However, this option comes at a cost.
-To get an impression, a one-way ferry ticket from Piraeus to Nisyros costs approximately 75 euros, while a cabin costs slightly less than double.
+To get an impression, a one-way ferry ticket from Piraeus to Nisyros costs approximately 80 euros, while a cabin costs slightly less than double.

 It’s always recommended to book your ferry tickets in Greece in advance (you can read my Greek ferry guide too).
 You might find regular seats on the day of your journey, however, it’s better not to risk it.
 But if you’d like to have a cabin, a last-minute reservation won’t usually work.